Skip to content

 RAK has been building modular LoRa hardware for years, and the WisMesh Tag brings that expertise into a rugged, field-ready package.
 Co-developed with the Meshtastic community, it’s purpose-built for mesh networking.

 The nRF52840 is the same low-power chip used in the T1000-E, which means excellent battery efficiency.
-Users report 2-3 days of battery life with GPS on.
-The IP66 rating means it handles rain and dust without issue.
+Users report 2 to 3 days of battery life with GPS on.
+The IP66 rating handles rain and dust without issue.

 FirmwareStatus